amitu/amitu.github.com/_posts/2012-08-06-stupid-mistake-jekyll-and-github-made-and-solution.md

 [hyde](http://ringce.com/hyde) or even my own make files that takes index.md and compiles it into \_site/index.html.

+The solution is completely backward compatible.
+Github already supports a protocol to indicate that a given repository does not require jekyll processing.
+Any repository that requires \_site feature but still use jekyll can disable github jekyll, and still use local jekyll to create \_site folder.

-This simplifies github internal architecture, they do not have to worry about compiling jekyll sites, and makes life easier for nearly every github pages user, as we do not have to manage two repositories/branches.
+This drastically reduces github jekyll processing and makes life easier for nearly every github pages user, as we do not have to manage two repositories/branches.

+Anybody at Github listening? :-)